irworkshop/accountability_datacleaning/R_tap/nv/expends/docs/nv_expends_diary.md

 > slightly smaller subsets of data such as all contributions filed after
 > 1/1/2016 by groups of type “PAC”…

+### Report

 The site allows users to define the format for their data download.
-The site generated the following summary of our data format:
+The site generated the following summary of our specified data format:

+> If “Text File - Fixed Width” is selected your report results will be
+> inserted into a standard ASCII text file where each field starts at a
+> specific “fixed” position for each line.
+For more specific information
+> about the report format for custom built reports, including the
+> position and data type of each field, click the “View Selected File
+> Structure” button on the General tab when you viewyour report.

+This file structure report is an HTML page with a description and six tables.

-> Your report will generate 6 “~” delimited ASCII text file(s)
+> Your report will generate 6 fixed width ASCII text file(s) compressed
-> compressed into one Zip file named in the format
+> into one Zip file named in the format “CampaignFinance.43993.\<Today’s
-> “CampaignFinance.43993.\<Today’s Date\>.zip”\*.
-Any field capable of
-> containing a non-numeric character (data types char, varchar, or
-> datetime), will be enclosed in double quotes (“) so that if the field
-> contains your delimiter you may identify it as being contained within
-> the field and not an actual delimiter.
-Any double quotes contained
-> within these fields will be replaced by 2 consecutive double quotes
-> (”") so that the end of the field’s data is not erroneously
-> identified.
+> Date>.zip”\*.
 Below you will find the format of each file:

-The above information provides the information needed to correctly parse each file using `vroom::vroom()`.
+### Age

+> The data being reported off of is no more than 24 hours old.
+This data
+> is copied very late each night from live data to minimize the large
+> burden of bulk reporting on the production system.

+### Format

-The report data is partitioned into multiple files, as explained on the [NVSOS FAQ page](https://www.nvsos.gov/SOSServices/AnonymousAccess/HelpGuides/FAQ.aspx#5):
+The report data is split into multiple files, per the [NVSOS FAQ page](https://www.nvsos.gov/SOSServices/AnonymousAccess/HelpGuides/FAQ.aspx#5):

 > This is what is referred to as a normalized relational structure in